 What are UTM Parameters?

 UTM parameters (otherwise known as Urchin Tracking Module parameters) are made up of five options you add to a URL that points to your website.
-The purpose of these five options is to record the source of website visitors (otherwise known as attribution in marketing lingo).
-When a visitor lands on your website it tells you the source of that lead.
+The purpose of these five options is to report the source of website visitors (otherwise known as attribution in marketing lingo).
+When a visitor lands on your website the UTM parameters tell you the source of that lead.

 - utm_content (optional)